Airyaman ishya: In other scripture

-In Yasht 3.8, 11 and 15, the airyaman ishya is described as the weapon with which to put the daeva Taromaiti ("heresy") to flight.
-Like the ahuna vairya invocation (the first of the four great manthras), the airyaman ishya is "the most excellent, the most mighty, the most efficacious, the most smiting, the most victorious, the most healing, the greatest" of the manthras.
-(Yasht 1.1-1.3, 3.5-3.6 and 11.3) Also like the ahuna vairya, the airyaman ishya has the power to elicit good thoughts, words and deeds, and so further asha and weaken the druj.
+In Yasht 3.8, 11 and 15, the Airyaman ishya is described as the weapon with which to put the daeva Taromaiti ("heresy") to flight.
+Like the Ahuna vairya (the first of the four great manthras), the Airyaman ishya is "the most excellent, the most mighty, the most efficacious, the most smiting, the most victorious, the most healing, the greatest" of the manthras.
+(Yasht 1.1-1.3, 3.5-3.6 and 11.3) Also like the Ahuna vairya, the Airyaman ishya has the power to elicit good thoughts, words and deeds, and so further Asha and weaken the Druj.
 (Visperad 24.0-2).